SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "title=""[string]""", "Text in the head of the function."
-   "command=""[command line]""", "Command line (solved against the corresponding data record." arguments=""[string]""", "Arguments that call the command (solved against the corresponding data record).
+   "command=""[command line]""", "Command line (solved against the corresponding data record."
+   "arguments=""[string]""", "Arguments that call the command (solved against the corresponding data record).
 If arguments are supposed to be given to the PS script, put a hyphen before the value that you want to forward."
    "wait=""[true|false]""", "Waits for the execution to stop (in case of synchronous execution).
 Only if this value is set to ""true"" the system can send a report to the user."

+.. _`CMDB-actions-CMDB2SCCM`:

 ------------------
 CMDB2SCCM